RedElastic/redelastic-commerce/README.md

 Welcome to RedElastic Commerce, a reference application that demonstrates a broad scope of features in the Play framework in context of the commerce domain.
 There are several demo files available in this template.

+## Running the Application

+Prior to running the application, you will need to have a Postgres instance running.
+If you're using a Mac or Linux, you can get up and running in minutes with [postgres.app](http://postgresapp.com/).

+After you have Postgres running, you can execute `sbt run` or `activator run`

+## Testing the Application

+Because Play 2.5 uses Guice heavily, it is not enough to rely on compilation alone to detect errors.
+We must implement a reasonable test suite to detect injection errors.

+To execute the tests: `sbt test`

+**PricingControllerTest.java**

+Demonstrates a minimal test of a controller.

+**PricingServiceTest.java**

+Demonstrates how to test bounded contexts directly.

+# Composition

+The following section explains each major piece of the overall architecture.

 ## Controllers

 **ApplicationController.java**